ZiadHosny/Part-of-Speech-Quiz/README.md

 ```

-to start the frontend project
+to start the frontend project (in this Link http://localhost:3000/)
 ```bash

 # to start server use